davisnuzzi/Finance_Tracker_Console_App/README.md

 - Format: "*Date* *Time* *amount deposited/withdrawn* *Reason* Total: *Total amount in the chosen account after deposit/withdraw*"
 - Data stored in ".txt" files for simplicity purposes

+### File input:

+- Utilizes file reading and printing fucntinality to display the specified account history to the user
+- Aids in giving funtionality to adding data to the account files

+### Add Data:

+- Retrieve data from the user (date/time, deposit/withdraw amount, deposite/withdraw reason, calculates specified account total)
+- Update account file(s) with new transactional information
+- Erase previous lines of account files if necessary